MatthewMcGonagle/MatthewMcGonagle.github.io/programming/_posts/2018-01-05-CantorTones.md

             The amplitude to give the new wave. duration : Float
             How long to make the wave in seconds.
 This will be converted to the correct number of frames.
-            It is up to the user to make sure the wave will fit inside tSeries, else you will get an exception from Numpy where arrays of different shapes can't be cast together.
+            If the wave won't fit into the time series, then the part that doesn't fit will be cut off and not added in.
         '''

+        # If the start of the wave is before 0.0, then cut off the part of the wave that happens
+        # before 0.0.
+If there is nothing left of the wave, then just exit.

+        if tStart < 0.0:
+           duration += tStart
+           tStart = 0.0
+           if duration < 0.0:
+              return

+        # Now set up necessary parameters.

         angularSpeed = 2.0 * np.pi * frequency / self.framerate
         nframes = int(self.framerate * duration)
         frameStart = int(self.framerate * tStart)

+        if frameStart > len(tSeries):
+            return

+        endFrame = min(len(tSeries), frameStart + nframes)

-        wave = amplitude * np.sin(angularSpeed * np.arange(nframes))
+        wave = amplitude * np.sin(angularSpeed * np.arange(endFrame - frameStart))
-        tSeries[frameStart:frameStart + nframes] += wave
+        tSeries[frameStart:endFrame] += wave

     def convertToWaveData(self, tSeries):
         '''